MatAtBread/nodent/README.md

 Changelog
 =========
+27May14: Show both mapped and unmapped files & positions in stack traces.
+Can be suppressed with option {dontMapStackTraces:true}

 22May14: Added a real world example.
 See Before and After below

 22May14: Update async.map() to accepts an arbitrary set of async-functions as an object or array but WITHOUT a callback.
 The map will execute every function in the array/object before asynchronously returning a mapped object or array.